Gardens and Greenhouses

 One fundamental role of plants in nature and in culture is as food.
 Plants are chosen in part based on a plant’s food value for native birds, insects, and other animals, and the gardens are maintained with minimal disruption of ecological interactions among native species.

 Use the submenu links to learn more about each garden and greenhouse.

 The Alexandra Botanic Garden has specimen trees and shrubs from around the world in a picturesque landscape.
 The Silver Thread brook winds through the garden from a waterfall to Paramecium Pond.

 The H. H. Hunnewell Arboretum has several different habitats, including a maple swamp, meadow, and fragments of different forest types, with primarily native species.
 Specialized gardens include a bog garden, a dwarf conifer garden, a butterfly garden, and our Edible Ecosystem Teaching Garden!

-The Margaret C. Ferguson Greenhouses brings Margaret Ferguson's vision of “laboratories under glass” into the 21st century, and is currently under construction.
-The Global Flora conservatory will highlight beauty and diversity in plant form, and our global connections with plants across cultures.
-Global Flora will also serve as a new node for interdisciplinary learning and an innovative example of sustainable design, with live-streaming climate sensors, rain-fed irrigation, and reduced heat consumption.
+The Margaret C. Ferguson Greenhouses brings Margaret Ferguson's vision of “laboratories under glass” into the 21st century.
+The Global Flora conservatory highlights beauty and diversity in plant form, and our global connections with plants across cultures.
+Global Flora also serves as a new node for interdisciplinary learning and an innovative example of sustainable design, with live-streaming climate sensors, rain-fed irrigation, and reduced heat consumption.

 The Teaching and Research Greenhouses are connected to the Science Center and recently launched Frost Center for the Environment.
 These facilities will support student and faculty research, teaching, and other programs.